If you’ve ever watched a Zumba class, you’ve probably noticed its uncanny resemblance to the dance floor of a popular

 Want to get tough?
 Try Zumba!
-The 2016 study found that after a 12-week Zumba program, participants were found to have a decrease in pain severity and pain interference.
+The found that after a 12-week Zumba program, participants were found to have a decrease in pain severity and pain interference.

 An effective Zumba program provides not only health benefits, but also social benefits of a group workout, too.
 People can enjoy an improved quality of life with these combined perks.

 So, who’s ready to dance?
 Try a Zumba class at your local gym today.